odoonix/utils/README.md

 - Go to ./odoo16 directory

-- For install Run command "python3 /odoo-utils/main.py dev init"
+- For install Run command "odoo-utils/main.py dev init --vscode --repo --python"

-- For Update Run command "python3 /odoo-utils/main.py dev update"
+- For Update Run command "odoo-utils/main.py dev update"

 - With this, a Python environment will be created for you and all the required Odoo libraries will be installed in it